histamine intolerance estrogen hormones

 While it’s clear that estrogen has a role in histamine load and vice versa, the question still remains: what can you do about it?

 One change you can begin to make right now in how your body reacts to histamine is to look at your diet.
-To give your body a break, it's important to cut out as many histamine increasing or DAO-blocking foods.
+To give your body a break, it's important to cut out as many histamine increasing or DAO-blocking foods as you can.
 You can access a comprehensive list of both high and low histamine foods here.
 Additionally, adding a DAO supplement can be of great assistance with stabilizing DAO levels in order to appropriately break down histamine.

 At the same time, you can begin your investigation into the role estrogen plays in your histamine intolerance.
 It’s worthwhile speaking to your doctor to obtain tests to determine your hormone levels, which includes estrogen, progesterone and testosterone.